094459/newsletter-oss-projects/README.md

 **gen-ai-on-eks**

 [gen-ai-on-eks](https://aws-oss.beachgeek.co.uk/3d2) this repository aims to showcase how to finetune a FM model in Amazon EKS cluster using, JupyterHub to provision notebooks and craft both serving and training scripts, RayOperator to manage Ray Clusters and Karpenter to manage Node Scaling. (#177)

+**guidance-for-natural-language-queries-of-relational-databases-on-aws**

+[guidance-for-natural-language-queries-of-relational-databases-on-aws](https://aws-oss.beachgeek.co.uk/337) this AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
+This solution offers three architectural options for Foundation Models: 1.
+Amazon SageMaker JumpStart, 2.
+Amazon Bedrock, and 3.
+OpenAI API.
+The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of LangChain, Streamlit, Chroma, and HuggingFace SentenceTransformers.
+The application accepts natural language questions from end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.(#190)

 **makit-llm-lambda**